taustation-fan/players-guide/README.md

 ## Combat

-You can attack players and NPCs, and other players can attack you.
+You can attack players and some NPCs, and other players can attack you.

 When you try to attack somebody, there is a chance that Security detains you.
 The chance depends on the Orwellian level of the station (which you